agentify-sh/safeexec/README.md

+## EXPERIMENTAL WSL VERSION UNTESTED AS I DONT HAVE A WINDOWS MACHINE PLEASE LEAVE FEEDBACK IN ISSUES

 # SafeExec: Destructive Command Interceptor (Ubuntu + macOS)

 **SafeExec** is a Bash-based safety layer that protects **Ubuntu servers** and **macOS** from accidental (or hallucinated) destructive commands run by AI agents (Codex/GPT) or humans.